Xfinity Internet Self‑Install: Activate xFi Gateway with the Xfinity App (Coax or Fiber/ONT)

 Even with these instructions, you might encounter issues during the activation process.
 Here are some common problems and their solutions:

-• Unable to Sign In: If you’re having trouble signing in to the Xfinity app or web portal, double-check your Xfinity ID and password.
-If you’ve forgotten your password, you can reset it.
+• Unable to Sign In: If you’re having trouble signing in to the Xfinity app or web portal, double-check your Xfinity ID and password, or reset your password.

-After activation, it’s important to understand what the lights on your modem indicate about its status and connectivity.
+After activation, it’s helpful to understand what the lights on your device indicate.
 Our article on Xfinity modem lights provides a comprehensive overview.

 Can I Use My Own Device to Activate and Install Xfinity Modem?

-Yes, you can use your own device for replacing xfinity modem by following a few simple steps.
+Yes, you can use your own compatible device for replacing Xfinity modem by following a few simple steps in the Xfinity app or via xfinity.com/activate.
 Follow the provided instructions to complete the activation process seamlessly.

 Can I Use Xfinity Bridge Mode with Self-Installed Modem?